Makoma: 2003–2008: Performances, internal conflict, and Na Nzambe Te, Bomoyi Te

-Despite her exit, Nathalie contributed vocals to the band's third studio album, Na Nzambe Te, Bomoyi Te, which was in the conclusive phases of production by 2005 and included guest appearances from Dorcas Kaja, Dr. Eboko, and René Lokua.
+Despite her exit, Nathalie contributed her vocals to Makoma's third studio album, Na Nzambe Te, Bomoyi Te, which was in the conclusive phases of production by 2005 and included guest appearances from Dorcas Kaja, Dr. Eboko, and René Lokua.
 In March 2006, they were embroiled in a dispute after a police raid on Tropicana TV, a Kinshasa-based private television station, which was allegedly conducted by armed officers due to the station broadcasting music videos from Makoma's unreleased album without authorization.
-Two Makoma members were said to have accompanied the police, leading observers to describe the event as a form of punitive expedition involving the band.
-Tropicana TV denied wrongdoing, stating that the videos had been submitted by one of Makoma's producers without restriction.
+Two Makoma members were said to have accompanied the police, which led observers to describe the event as a form of punitive expedition involving them.
+Tropicana TV denied wrongdoing and stated that the videos had been submitted by one of Makoma's producers without restriction.
 Henriette Kanjinga, the music journalist who received the videos, and news editor Diego Mfisia were later detained.
 Due to widespread piracy concerns, Na Nzambe Te, Bomoyi Te was ultimately released later in 2006 by Westcoast Music Production and distributed by Sonima Music, a French-African label founded by Mohd Nadim.

 2009–present: Nouakchott Olympic Stadium appearance, Evolution, and reunion

-On 4 April 2009, Makoma performed at the final of the Challenge Sidi Mohamed Abbas, an interschool sports competition held at Nouakchott Olympic Stadium in Mauritania.
+On 4 April 2009, Makoma performed at the final of the Challenge Sidi Mohamed Abbas, which was an interschool sports competition that was held at Nouakchott Olympic Stadium in Mauritania.
 The event, which honored the legacy of Sidi Mohamed Abbas, recognized as Africa's best banker in 1994, featured appearances from former football stars Joseph-Antoine Bell (Cameroon), Jay-Jay Okocha (Nigeria), and Cyril Domoraud (Côte d'Ivoire), as well as French rapper Disiz La Peste.

 They released their fourth and final studio album Evolution on 28 January 2012 through BC3 Media Limited, featuring ten tracks.
 After a long hiatus, Makoma announced plans to return in 2023 with a new album commemorating their jubilee.
 However, internal disagreements resurfaced, with Pengani and other members promoting the reunion, while Nathalie publicly stated that she would not participate.
 On 1 March 2025, Makoma signaled their official comeback through a cryptic social media video captioned "to be continued".
-Unlike the 2023 announcement, the 2025 reunion marked the full return of all original members, including Nathalie.
-They subsequently scheduled a concert for 24 October at the Dôme de Paris and indicated potential new recordings.
+Unlike the 2023 announcement, the 2025 reunion marked the full return of all original members, including Nathalie, and they subsequently scheduled a concert for 24 October at the Dôme de Paris and indicated potential new recordings.
 Their reformation was reportedly facilitated by a contract for an international tour with French label the Lion Records, which also released Nathalie's 11-track solo album Na Ndimi on 17 October that centered on faith and reconciliation and included a guest appearance by Makoma.
-The Paris concert was marked by socially conscious moments, including Pengani's onstage tears and a public embrace with Nathalie, as well as a brief spiritual message from Martin.
-Pengani additionally expressed solidarity with victims of violence in eastern DRC.
-Makoma later announced their "Makoma on Tour!" international tour, which began on 15 November in Montreal, followed by a December show in Kinshasa, and continued with dates throughout 2026 across Europe and Africa, including stops in Belgium, Ivory Coast, Kenya, Germany, and South Africa.
+Makoma later announced their "Makoma on Tour!" international tour, which began on 15 November in Montreal, followed by a December show in Kinshasa, and continued with dates throughout 2026 across Europe and Africa.